WorldSportsNetwork10x/WorldSportsNetwork10x.github.io/index.md

 World Sports Network 10x is an interactive social sports platform that integrates a Professional Coach, Network & Content.
 Focusing to connect professional athletes to athletes & their fans through the cutting edge of Volumetric Virtual Reality Technology.

-WSN10x platform provides the optimum solution with the cutting edge Volumetric Virtual Reality technology that benefits athletes to train in the sport of soccer his free-kick and dribbling with top professional players.
+WSN10x benefits athletes to train in the sport of soccer his free-kick and dribbling with top professional players.
 In fact, If you want that top professional athlete is your coach and train with him to become a 10x athlete, we guarantee that WSN 10x is your solution.

 ***World Class Training***